Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Time-dependent problem

 Figure~\ref{fig:stop control} shows fully nonlinear simulation examples using the value of $T_{e}$ to control the droplet's evolution.
 The azimuthal field's strength is fixed via $\nba=1$, and the radial field's strength, set by $\nbr$, is determined through $a_1=\varkappa_0+It$ for $t\leq T_{\mathrm{off}}$.
-For $T_1>T_{\mathrm{off}}$, $\nbr(T_1)=\nbr(T_{\mathrm{off}})$, \textit{i.e.}, both fields are static with equal strenghts.
+For $T_1>T_{\mathrm{off}}$, $\nbr(T_1)=\nbr(T_{\mathrm{off}})$, \textit{i.e.}, both fields are static.
 Figure~\ref{fig:stop control} shows three cases, for different values of $T_{\mathrm{off}}$ but with the same initial perturbation strength $X=0.001$, and the same physical parameters (corresponding to $I=400$, $\varkappa_0=-40$).
-In Fig.~\ref{fig:stop control}(a) $T_{\mathrm{off}}<T_{e}$.
+In Fig.~\ref{fig:stop control}(\textit{a}) $T_{\mathrm{off}}<T_{e}$.
 In this case, the radial field's strength stops increasing when the droplet amplitude is still in the linear regime, so it grows exponentially.
-In Fig.~\ref{fig:stop control}(b,c), $T_{\mathrm{off}}\geq T_{e}$, and the radial field's strength stops increasing when the droplet is begining to settled into the permanent rotating state.
-Note that, while $T_{e}$ is calculated through the multi-time-scale analysis (which is a reduced model involving only two harmonic modes), it can still effectively capture the saturated state from the fully nonlinear simulations.
-The delay time $T_{e}$ can be controlled via an external magnetic field, which allows targeting the shape of the droplet, by evaluating the quasistatic solution $\alpha_s=\sqrt{-\varkappa/Q}$ with the linear growth rate $\varkappa$ at targetted time $T_{\mathrm{off}}$.
+In Fig.~\ref{fig:stop control}(\textit{b},\textit{c}), $T_{\mathrm{off}}\geq T_{e}$, and the radial field's strength stops increasing when the droplet begins to settle into the permanent rotating state.
+Note that, while $T_{e}$ is calculated through the multiple-time-scale analysis (which is a reduced model involving only two harmonic modes), it can still effectively capture the saturated state from the fully nonlinear simulations.
+The delay time $T_{e}$ can be controlled via an external magnetic field, which allows targeting the shape of the droplet, by evaluating the quasistatic solution $\alpha_s=\sqrt{-\varkappa/Q}$ with the linear growth rate $\varkappa$ at the targetted time $T_{\mathrm{off}}$.